IBM/protect-webapp-using-runtime-container-security/README.md

   Click on `+` and then click `Add`.
 Similarly we will add other sensors.

   **(ii) Malicious File Upload**

+  It is possible to execute shell commands within PHP files.
+The below policy will detect `shell_exec` commands inside PHP files being uploaded.

   Add a sensor for detecting malicious file uploads:
   * Sensor name - sensor.malicious.phpfile.upload